glassleo/OPie/README.md

 - The Broker Translocation Matrix toy now displays properly
 - Added code to override slice color by icon ID through a global table (Example: ``ZA.IconColors["MyTexture"] = 'ff00ff'``)
   - This lets third-party addons set the automatic color for specific textures, which is useful if you are using custom made icons

+---

+## Legal
+All of the original code was written by Foxlit.
+I claim no rights to anything in this repository.

+Technically I have no rights to update the addon, even though it can be considered abandonware.
+It was released without a license which under US law defaults to "all rights reserved".
+I have chosen to ignore this for the time being.

+If you have any issues with this repository or would like me to take it down, please [get in touch](mailto:hello@leo.fisk) and I will make sure to respond as soon as possible.